Learn How ACH Payments Work

 - An employer deposits money to an employee's checking account.

-- A consumer moves funds from one bank to another.
+- A consumer transfers funds from one bank to another.

 - A business pays a supplier for products.